Argument from reason: Criticism by eliminative materialists

 The argument from reason claims that if beliefs, desires, and other contentful mental states cannot be accounted for in naturalism then naturalism is false.
-Eliminative materialism maintains that propositional attitudes such as beliefs and desires, among other intentional mental states that have content, cannot be explained on naturalism and therefore concludes that such entities do not exist.
+Eliminative materialism maintains that propositional attitudes such as beliefs and desires, among other intentional mental states that have content, cannot be explained by naturalism and therefore concludes that such entities do not exist.
 Even if successful, the argument from reason only rules out certain forms of naturalism and fails to argue against a conception of naturalism which accepts eliminative materialism to be the correct scientific account of human cognition.

 Criticism by computationalists

 Some people think it is easy to refute any argument from reason just by appealing to the existence of computers.
-Computers, according to the objection, reason, they are also undeniably a physical system, but they are also rational.
+Computers, according to the objection, reason; they are also undeniably a physical system, but they are also rational.
 So whatever incompatibility there might be between mechanism and reason must be illusory.
 Since computers do not operate on beliefs and desires and yet come to justified conclusions about the world as in object recognition or proving mathematical theorems, it should not be a surprise on naturalism that human brains can do the same.
 According to John Searle, computation and syntax are observer-relative but the cognition of the human mind is not observer-relative.
 Such a position seems to be bolstered by arguments from the indeterminacy of translation offered by Quine and Kripke's skeptical paradox regarding meaning which support the conclusion that the interpretation of algorithms is observer-relative.
 However, according to the Church–Turing thesis the human brain is a computer and computationalism is a viable and developing research program in neuroscience for understanding how the brain works.
-Moreover, any indeterminacy of brain cognition does not entail human cognitive faculties are unreliable because natural selection has ensured they result in the survival of biological organisms, contrary to claims by the evolutionary argument against naturalism.
+Moreover, any indeterminacy of brain cognition that does not entail human cognitive faculties are unreliable because natural selection has ensured they result in the survival of biological organisms, contrary to claims by the evolutionary argument against naturalism.